PanasheTapfumaneyi/LaundrySortingRobot/readMe.md

    ```

 3. **Setup Roboflow API**
    Ensure you have a Roboflow API key.
-The script already includes a personal API key (`J2QdQ1rY8IvewifiImgk`).
+The script includes a personal API key (`J2QdQ1rY8IvewifiImgk`).

 ## Usage